bytecodealliance/wasmtime/docs/metaref.rst

 - The CPU mode that must be active.
 - A :term:`sub-target predicate` that must be satisfied by the currently active sub-target.
-- :term:`Register constraint`\s that must be satisfied by the instruction's value operands and results.

 An encoding specifies an *encoding recipe* along with some *encoding bits* that the recipe can use for native opcode fields etc. The encoding recipe has